NicoHood/HoodLoader2/Readme.md

 *Caution: This is a Beta, please read everything carefully to not brick your Arduino!
 Some things might be added later and you might wonder where to find them.*

-**Hoodloader2 takes Arduino Uno's and Mega's USB functions to a whole new level.**
+**Hoodloader2 takes Arduino Uno's and Mega's functions to a whole new level.**
 Version 2 is a __real__ bootloader  for the 16u2 (not a firmware like v1) which replaces the DFU Bootloader with a custom CDC Bootloader with USB-Serial function.
 You can reprogram the main MCU (328/2560) and the USB MCU (16u2) at the same time with all its functions and no limitations.

 It adds **fully Arduino IDE compatibility** (with some i/o pins) for the 16u2 to use it as standalone AVR for custom sketches too.
-Whether __USB__ function (e.g. HID: Keyboard, Mouse, Gamepad, Media Keys), sensors or leds: anything you can imagine of.
+Whether new __USB__ functions (CDCSerial, Midi, HID: Keyboard, Mouse, Gamepad, Media Keys), sensors or leds: anything you can imagine of.
 **All you need is a normal Arduino Uno/Mega R3 + USB cable + a few wires.**

 You should read the readme carefully to understand what the Hoodloader2 is used for and what it can make possible.